 She is the founder/president of a leading Southern California event production company specializing in fundraising and development for nonprofit organizations.
 Former Board President, Pasadena (Calif.)
 Museum of History, also serving on the boards of the American Red Cross, YWCA, and Rotary Club of Los Angeles.
 An active visual artist, Laura has a long history as an impresario, selecting and hired top-line musicians and actors for a wide variety of performances.
 Former community development executive.
 Retired.
 Lives in Redmond.

 Brings her multi-cultured and international experience, knowledge and perspective, acquired from her 20 plus years of living, working, and volunteering in Europe, South America, Canada, and Africa.
-She currently works in the criminal justice system for Deschutes County, and among her many roles, she serves as an interpreter and is coordinator for the Diversity, Equity and Inclusion Team, with a passion for inclusivity.
-She sings with the Central Oregon Mastersingers and is a co-founding member of The Decency Project.
+She currently works in criminal justice system for Deschutes County, and among her many roles, she serves as an interpreter and is coordinator for the Diversity, Equity, and Inclusion Team, with a passion for inclusivity.
+She is a co-founding member of The Decency Project.
 Stefanie lives in Bend.

 Conductor of the Central Oregon Symphony and Professor of Music at Central Oregon Community College for 24 seasons.
 In addition, he conducts the Cascade Winds, the Central Oregon Chamber Orchestra, and various performances for Opera Bend.

 A 40-year veteran educator and superintendent of schools in the San Francisco Bay Area.
 Has overseen the construction of several performing arts and theater facilities in schools.
-Sings with Central Oregon Mastersingers.
 Consults on executive searches, board training, and educational projects.
 Resides in Sunriver.

 Print journalist, author, award-winning reporter and editor; wood carver, photographer, multi-instrumentalist who performs folk and bluegrass music.
 A longtime choral musician who has performed in the Dorothy Chandler Pavilion in Los Angeles and the Mormon Tabernacle in Salt Lake City.
-He now sings with the Central Oregon Mastersingers.
 Retired from Los Angeles Times Community News.
-Lives in Eagle Crest.

 A retired police lieutenant from the LAPD, as well as a retired English and history high-school teacher.
 Long-time choral singer who for the past 10 years has sung with the Central Oregon Mastersingers.
 Three years ago, he spearheaded the idea that the Central Oregon Center for the Arts needs to be built.